Who reports seizures to the DMV?

-The most common way the Department of Motor Vehicles can learn about a driver’s epilepsy is from a report by the driver’s physician, particularly neurologists.
+The most common way the California Department of Motor Vehicles can learn about a driver’s epilepsy is from a report by the driver’s physician, particularly neurologists.
 Under California driving law, doctors must report to the DMV any medical condition that can lead to a “lapse of consciousness” or interfere with someone’s ability to drive a motor vehicle safely.
 Seizures are a common example of a loss of consciousness.

 Other people who may report an epileptic driver to the DMV include:

-- Other medical professionals and health care providers,
+- Other medical professionals and physical and mental health care providers,

 - Law enforcement officers,